 - Asking a former colleague or boss for a contact or recommendation: email first and ask if you can steal three minutes of their time on a call.
 In most instances you should avoid texting-- unless you were close and consider them a friend, in which case, see above.
 But if your relationship was strictly professional, keep it that way, and make the request formal.
 Say that the request is time sensitive, and if you don't get a rather quick response that reasonably meets your deadline, there's your answer.
 Don't stress over one contact.
 Redirect that energy into finding someone different to ask.
 You might get a courtesy email down the line, saying something like, "I just saw this, sorry I couldn't be more helpful."
 IF, they can still be helpful, here's your chance to hook them.
 If it really is too late, send a polite reply.
 You never want to burn a professional bridge because of a personal resentment.

-Arianna Schioldager is Create & Cultivate's editorial director.
+Arianna Schioldager is Create & Cultivate's editor-at-large.
 You can find her on IG @ariannawrotethis and more about her at www.ariannawrotethis.com